Bidirectional Sparse Attention for Faster Video Diffusion Training: Method

 \subsection{BSA Structure}

-As illustrated in Fig.\ref{main}, our framework consists of three main components: (a) \textbf{3D Block Partition.} The video latent is divided into spatiotemporal blocks via average pooling to efficiently filter critical information. (b) \textbf{Query-Sparse.} We efficiently select the most informative query tokens based on the redundancy within Queries, and design dynamic sparsity strategies that exploit spatiotemporal sparsity patterns. (c) \textbf{KV-Sparse.} For each query, we dynamically admit the most relevant KV tokens, iteratively accruing candidates until the cumulative score meets a target threshold.
-This removes predefined sparsity patterns and adapts to content-dependent variability.
+As illustrated in Fig.~\ref{main}, our framework consists of three main components: (a) \textbf{3D Block Partition.} The video latent is divided into spatiotemporal blocks to efficiently filter critical information. (b) \textbf{Sparse Query.} We efficiently select the most informative query tokens while pruning the redundant ones. (c) \textbf{Sparse KV.} The most relevant KV tokens are selected for each query.
+The selection strategy is dynamic, iteratively accruing candidates until the cumulative score meets a target threshold.
+This eliminates fixed sparsity patterns and adapts naturally to content-dependent variability.